-- Cut a slit with a craft knife approximately in the center of the box.
+- Cut a slit from side to side with a craft knife, approximately in the center of the box.
 Do not go to the edge of the box, leave a side panel of at least 2 inches ( cm)

-- Cut along both sides of the box in straight lines to form two flaps.
+- Cut along both sides of the box in straight lines to form two flaps as shown.
 One flap is bent downwards to become seating and one is raised to form the dashboard.

 Note: Make a light impression across the cardboard with the cutting knife and the cardboard will bend easily.

 - Make another bend in the inside flap to form the shape of the seat, then tape in place.